KY-East/AIXC/AIXC White Paper v3.0 EN.md

 3. Conduct value settlement with other xEAI nodes through x402 and other settlement protocols
 4. Update its own reputation score and governance weight

 This link's key is the **decentralized evaluation mechanism**.
-Value is not determined by a single center but jointly determined by multiple independent AI evaluation nodes, ensuring fairness and anti-manipulation.
+Multiple independent AI evaluation nodes jointly determine value, ensuring fairness and anti-manipulation.

 **Link 3: Economic Incentives and Reinvestment**